 Funders and Supporters

-We have benefitted from generous funding for materials from a range of organisations: the Centre for Aging Better; Royal Mencap Society, Postcode Lottery, Barnet Giving, Kitchen Gardens International, Marks & Spencer, Magic Little Grants (in 2022 and 2023); National Lottery Community Fund (2023).
+We couldn’t keep going without generous funding for materials from a range of organisations: the Centre for Aging Better; Royal Mencap Society, Postcode Lottery, Barnet Giving, Kitchen Gardens International, Marks & Spencer, Magic Little Grants (in 2022 and 2023); National Lottery Community Fund (2023).

-Money for seeds and sundries is raised through the Annual Plant Sale with Community Plot members growing most of the plants for sale and keeping the profits to re-invest in the Plot.
+Money for sundries is raised through the Annual Plant Sale with Community Plot members growing most of the plants for sale and keeping the profits to re-invest in the Plot.